 Inspired by Taxi Driver (1976), this psychological horror film follows a New Yorker whose psychotic alter ego develops a dangerous hunger for murder.
 An artist finds himself struggling to survive off his passion in the Big Apple.
 Day in and day out, he witnesses violence across his gritty city and decides to use the bloody chaos as inspiration for his greatest piece yet.
 Rejection leads him to pick up a power drill and start down a dangerous path of no return.

-Set years ahead in the future, this sci-fi horror series explores the extraterrestrial world of outer space.
 With a talented cast, devoted crew, and unconventional script, Alien (1979) marked the first of four successful feature films in the horror franchise.
 The film’s success amounted to $203.6 million in box office sales and an Oscar win for Best Visual Effects, as well as induction in the esteemed US National Film Registry.
 Actress Sigourney Weaver starred as a strong female protagonist, playing a warrant officer onboard a spaceship.
 The character challenged gender roles of the 70s, which rarely gave women characters that were strong, intelligent, and respected.
 Weaver’s impeccable commitment to her performance earned herself an Academy Award nomination for Best Actress.